top of page

 Important updates to building regulations for refurbishment projects

-Long overdue changes are afoot in the UK building regulations, which will have an impact on windows and doors for both new build and refurbishment projects.
+Long overdue changes are afoot in the UK building regulations, which will impact windows and doors for both new builds and refurbishment projects.

-The UK Government will introduce, by 2025, the new Future Buildings Standard, which aims to future proof new homes, increasing energy efficiency standards.
+The UK Government will introduce the new Future Buildings Standard by 2025.
+This standard aims to future-proof new homes by increasing energy efficiency standards.

 In the meantime, in an attempt to transition to the Future Buildings Standard, some interim changes are to be introduced on 15th June 2022.

-The changes affecting windows and doors for refurbishment projects are focussed into Building Regulations Approved Document F: Ventilation and Approved Document L: Conservation of Fuel and Power.
+The changes affecting windows and doors for refurbishment projects are focused on Building Regulations Approved Document F: Ventilation and Approved Document L: Conservation of Fuel and Power.

 Approved Document F: Ventilation

-There is starting to be a realisation in the construction industry that ventilation along with airtightness are much more important for the health and performance of buildings, and therefore more consideration should be given to ventilation.
+The construction industry is starting to realise that ventilation, along with airtightness, is much more important for building health and performance, and therefore, more consideration should be given to ventilation.

-Building regulations, administered via our Fensa certification, previously required that we replace like for like with regards to trickle ventilators.
-In other words, if we are replacing a window with a trickle vent, the new window should have a trickle vent.
+Building regulations, administered via our Fensa certification, previously required that we replace trickle ventilators like for like.
+In other words, if we are replacing a window with a trickle vent, the new window should also have a trickle vent.
 Fairly simple.
 The client also had the option to ‘opt out’ of trickle vents.
 The new requirements go a bit further and require a bit more thought.

 The new requirements specify an equivalent area for trickle vents, depending on the room type:

-To habitable rooms and kitchens the equivalent area is 8,000mm2.
+For habitable rooms and kitchens, the equivalent area is 8,000mm2.

-Each trickle vent in our systems typically achieves 2,500mm2, so in a habitable room we would need 4 trickle vents, and in a bathroom 2 trickle vents.
-This is generally achievable, depending on the size and design of the windows / doors being replaced.
+Each trickle vent in our systems typically achieves 2,500mm2, so in a habitable room, we would need four trickle vents and two trickle vents in a bathroom.
+This is generally achievable, depending on the size and design of the windows/doors being replaced.

-It is worth noting that if it is not technically feasible to adopt the minimum equivalent areas set out, then trickle vents with the closest possible equivalent area can be used.
-Additionally, other ventilation strategies can be employed if it can be shown that they meet the requirements.
+It is worth noting that if adopting the minimum equivalent areas set out is not technically feasible, trickle vents with the closest possible equivalent area can be used.
+Additionally, other ventilation strategies can be employed if they meet the requirements.

 Approved Document L: Conservation of Fuel and Power

-The changes to building regulations Part L are where things will really get interesting for the replacement window industry.
-The minimum thermal performance of windows and doors is increasing, to actually push refurbishment windows and doors ahead of new build windows and doors.
+The changes to building regulations Part L are where things will get interesting for the replacement window industry.
+The minimum thermal performance of windows and doors is increasing, pushing refurbishment windows and doors ahead of new-build windows and doors.

-Previously, to comply with building regulations for thermal performance, replacement windows and doors needed to achieve a whole window / door U value of 1.6W/m2K.
-Our blog post https://www.okohaus.co.uk/post/istripleglazingworthit outlines the importance of understanding relative U values when comparing window and door products.
-Basically, the lower the U value, the less energy is escaping from the building, and therefore the better performance of the window / door.
+Previously, to comply with building regulations for thermal performance, replacement windows and doors needed to achieve a whole window/door U value of 1.6W/m2K.
+Our blog post 'Weighing up double versus triple glazing' outlines the importance of understanding relative U values when comparing window and door products.
+Basically, the lower the U value, the less energy is escaping from the building, and therefore, the better the window/door's performance.

-The changes, from 15th June 2022 will require that windows and doors must achieve a whole window / door U value of 1.4W/m2K. interestingly, replacement timber windows will only need to achieve 1.6W/m2K, a move which we believe is to allow traditional timber sliding sash windows to be replaced close to like for like.
+The changes, effective 15 June 2022, will require that windows and doors achieve a whole window/door U value of 1.4W/m2K.
+Interestingly, replacement timber windows will only need to achieve 1.6W/m2K, a move that we believe will allow traditional timber sliding sash windows to be replaced close to like for like.

-Many aluminium, UPVC and even aluminium / timber composite window and door systems will struggle to achieve 1.4W/m2K.
-At the time of writing it seems that much of the industry has their heads buried deep underground and many system manufacturers don’t seem to have products that will genuinely be able to keep up with the changes.
+Many aluminium, UPVC, and even aluminium/timber composite window and door systems will struggle to achieve 1.4W/m2K.
+At the time of writing, it seems that much of the industry has its heads buried deep underground, and many system manufacturers don’t seem to have products that will genuinely be able to keep up with the changes.
 Some parts of the industry are actively campaigning to delay the changes.

 bottom of page